mu-semtech/mu-identifier/README.md

 An HTTP proxy for identifying sessions so microservices can act on them.

 The mu-identifier doesn't have much information on the user's session.
 It identifies a specific Browser Agent (a specific browser on a specific device) so other services can attach information to them.
+The session identifier is passed through the `MU-SESSION-ID` header to the backend services.
 The identifier is also responsible for other things in which we detect the user, currently caching the access rights of the current user.

-     This service proxies the user's request to http://dispatcher/ and adds the `MU-SESSION-ID` header with an identifier of the current session.

 ## Tutorials